 What is the claim about?

 If the claim you found in your inbox mentions unlicensed usage of a photo or a video, then most probably it is legitimate.
-You may not even remember the exact moment or purpose you used the picture for, but we have got the proof, as the action was saved online.
+You may not even remember the exact moment or purpose you used the picture for.
+We have got the proof, as the action was saved online.

 The reason why you have received the claim is stated in the mail: